MIDS-scaling-up/v3a/week06/hw/README.md

 # Homework 6

+# If you do not yet have your AWS credits, complete and submit part 1 of the homework.
+For part 2, please just comment that you do not have any AWS credits.

 This homework covers some use of GStreamer and model optimization.
 It builds on the week 6 lab and completing the lab first is hightly recommended.

 This is an ungraded assignment